 5. Admire Plaza Independencia

-Plaza Independencia was one of our favorite plazas in all of South America.
-Aside from being well maintained, the architecture around it is truly beautiful.
+Plaza Independencia is truly a beautiful central square!
+Aside from being well maintained, the architecture around it is very unique.
 Palacio Salvo and Mausoleo de Artigas are the two notable structures in the square.
 Around the plaza, you’ll see Teatro Solís, Puerto de la Ciudadela, and more.
 If you are in Montevideo, the plaza is a must see.

 6. Stroll Through Montevideo’s Parks